ramon-astudillo/vimbox/README.md

 * `vimbox mkdir /cosa/`.
 Right now this is achieved by creating a file inside

-* Can not create top level files.
-Have a warning at least.
+* Fix can not create encripted files at top level

 ### Upcoming v0.1.1